Let’s answer the question, is Vitamin C an Antioxidant or a Pro-oxidant?

 The answer is yes and yes.
 The environment dictates the effects of vitamin C. In the right environment, vitamin C can be a pro-oxidant; equally, in the right environment, the same vitamin C can be an antioxidant.

 This is the third article of a seven-part series by Nathan Goodyear, MD at An Oasis of Healing on the evidence and research on Vitamin C therapy for Cancer.
-If you missed the first two articles, you can go here for the first article and then here for the second to get caught up and read them in full.

 It comes down to the redox potential.
 Redox is the balance of the ability to oxidize versus the ability to reduce.
 Breakdown the word redox: red- is the ability to reduce and -ox is the ability to oxidize.
 The reduction ability is equivalent to the anti-oxidant and the oxidation ability is equivalent to the pro-oxidant.